 Other entrepreneurial accomplishments include his own book imprint, Simmons/Phoenix Books, and when he has a spare moment, he tours around the country on the lecture circuit.

-Simmons has been happily married to Shannon Tweed for 26 years.
+Gene is married to Shannon Tweed Simmons.
 They have two children, Sophie and Nick.

 An instinctive marketer, Richard G. Abramson grew up in Syracuse, NY and graduated from Syracuse University with a B.A. in Radio/Television and Film, and a Master’s in Communications.